douglasgscofield/bioinfo/pileVar/README.md

 #### --indel-mode

-Output comes in a few flavors.
-The one I'm using currently is `--indel-mode`, which summarizes all indels present in the pileup and accompanies each summary with a good/bad tag based on very simple criteria:
+The output flavor I'm using currently is `--indel-mode`, which summarizes all indels present in the pileup and accompanies each summary with a good/bad tag based on very simple criteria:

 * all indel lengths and indel operations are identical (the `ilen` and `ioper` columns), after converting operations for reverse-orientation reads to uppercase
 * the indel frequency is greater than or equal to the `--indel-frac` frequency (below uses `--indel-frac 0.1`)

+Example output:

     seq     pos     ref     cvg     iqual   ifreq   ilen    ioper   n_var seq1    1749    C       30      bad     0.0333  -4      -4GAAA  1